 This is where most people start getting nervous.
 And, honestly, it’s for good reason.

-Suggested Listening: How To Find A Great Tenant and Keep Them Long-term
+Suggested Listening: How To Find A Great Resident and Keep Them Long-term

-If you’ve got your house ready to rent, your next step in locating the right tenants is thoroughly advertising it.
+If you’ve got your house ready to rent, your next step in locating the right residents is thoroughly advertising it.

 Getting it in front of as many people as possible is vital.
 The good news is that nearly everyone looks on Zillow when searching for a place to rent or buy.
 Therefore, simply listing your house on Zillow will usually attract a good bit of traffic.

 However, make sure to take high-quality photos of your home to maximize the amount of interest you get.

 Pro Tip: Standard phone cameras don’t take pictures at a wide enough angle and make rooms look much smaller.
 Newer phones allow you to zoom out past 1X magnification, which should alleviate this problem.
 If your phone doesn’t have this feature, you can buy lenses that clip to the outside of your phone and convert your camera into a wide-angle lens.

 A property manager (like us!) can help you during this phase of your rental journey by tapping into our pool of residents.
 Companies that manage many rental properties will undoubtedly talk to many people looking to rent a house, and this constant contact with potential residents will often enable them to place a resident much faster than you can with a traditional listing.